untitled

 * Stationary and office supplies/furniture

-* Phone (landlines and cell) and other utilities bills
+* Postage, phone and utilities bills

 f.
 Taxes